-Ever wonder what happens to you, as a client, when your financial advisor dies?
+Ever wonder what happens to you, as a retainer, when your financial advisor dies?
 Even though I am barely 50 as I write this, I actually have given this a lot of thought.
-Here are the things I’ve done to make sure my clients are taken care of in case I am suddenly unable to.
+Here are the things I’ve done to make sure my people are taken care of in case I am suddenly unable to.
 (I used to say “hit by a bus”, but a bus driver once vented to me about how much he hated being cast as a mass murderer!
 Buses are quite safe, actually.)

 First off, I use LastPass and it has a very complex password.
 My husband knows the phrase I use, and he would be able to get into my files if necessary.
 See XKCD Password Strength